Zera (character): Fictional character biography

 Though she was one of the most powerful forces in Heaven and powerful enough to completely bisect Spawn, Zera was unable to match the power of a Deity that Spawn had acquired.
-When Spawn decided to stop holding back, he easily killed Zera's avatar and easily defeated Zera by ripping out all of her organs.
+When Spawn decided to stop holding back, he easily killed Zera's avatar and defeated Zera by ripping out all of her organs.
 Though defeated, Zera swore that she would be back and she would never stop trying to kill Spawn.
 Spawn decapitated her and brought the head in front of God himself, to whom she apologized for her failure.

-She reappeared once more in Spawn issue 169: Voodoo Child.
-In this issue she is seen again now as a rotting severed head immersed in preservative liquids within a glass container.
-Because God loved her above all others, she had been granted immortality, and so is unable to die, even though she no longer has the rest of her body.
+She reappeared once more in Spawn #169.
+In this issue, she is seen again now as a rotting severed head immersed in preservative liquids within a glass container.
+Because God loved her above all others, she had been granted immortality and so is unable to die, even though she no longer has the rest of her body.
 She attempts to possess Nyx, but Spawn interferes after being summoned by the Voodoo priestess Mambo Suzanne.
 Zera uses Nyx's body to successfully do battle with Spawn.
-Mambo Suzanne, however uses the conflict as a distraction to shatter the glass containing Zera's head and throw the head to streets below.
+Mambo Suzanne, however uses the conflict as a distraction to shatter the glass containing Zera's head and throw the head to the streets below.
 There, demon dogs devour the head until there is nothing left, thereby freeing Nyx from Zera's possession.
-However, due to Zera's immortality she cannot die.
+However, due to Zera's immortality, she cannot die.
 But how she will continue to exist without a body is left unexplained.

+Zera returned in the King Spawn series as one of the villains serving under Black Azazel, before being killed again by Spawn.